The Moment (2026 film): Development

 In September 2024, during her Sweat concert tour, English singer Charli XCX sent her collaborator Aidan Zamiri a message, which he later dubbed "word vomit" and said about it: "It almost felt like a diary entry of, 'This is how I feel right now.'
 This feeling of having just almost got everything she could have wanted, and what that felt like on kind of a human level."
 The message served as the basis for The Moment.
 Zamiri and Bertie Brandes finished the screenplay in a few months with input from the singer.
 In January 2025, it was announced Charli XCX had joined the cast of the film, with Zamiri directing from the screenplay he wrote alongside Brandes.
 Charli XCX and David Hinojosa will produce the film under their Studio365 and 2AM banners, respectively, while A24 will distribute.

-Charli XCX dubbed the film "a 2024 period piece": "It's not a tour documentary or a concert film in any way, but the seed of the idea was conceived from this idea of being pressured to make one.
-It's fiction, but it's the realest depiction of the music industry that I've ever seen."
+Charli XCX described the film as "a 2024 period piece".
+She stated that the film was "not a tour documentary or a concert film in any way", but that the idea was formed from "being pressured to make one."
+In addition, she noted that while the film was a work of fiction, the film was "the realest depiction of the music industry that [she had] ever seen."
 She previously told Anna Peele of Vanity Fair that a tour documentary was one project that she had turned down during this period, feeling that the market was already saturated with similar projects.
 Describing its plot, Zamiri stated that the film explores what would have happened if the singer had made "entirely different choices" around her sixth studio album Brat (2024).

 Casting

 In March 2025, Alexander Skarsgård, Trew Mullen, Rosanna Arquette, Isaac Cole Powell, Kate Berlant, Rish Shah and Jamie Demetriou joined the cast of the film.
 In October 2025, it was reported that Kylie Jenner, Rachel Sennott, Arielle Dombasle, Hailey Benton Gates, Mel Ottenberg, Richard Perez, Tish Weinstock, Michael Workéyè, Shygirl, and the score composer A. G. Cook were also part of the cast.
 Regarding her role in the film, Charli XCX described it as "sort of a hell version of myself."
 Skarsgård was revealed to be playing "one of the villains or antagonists of the film."

 Filming

 Principal photography began in March 2025, in London.
+Jenner was later photographed on set on April 14.

+Music

+A. G. Cook, Charli XCX's friend and frequent collaborator, composed the score for the film.
+He released "Dread" on December 12, 2025, as the first single from the soundtrack.
+The song heavily samples Charli XCX's 2012 single "I Love It".
+The second single, "Offscreen", was released on January 15, 2026.
+The third single, "Residue" was released on January 27, 2026.
+It was accompanied by a music video, released the same day, starring Charli XCX, Jenner and "legions of [Charli's] clones".
+The full soundtrack was released on January 30, 2026 via A24 Music.
+In addition to Cook's score, "Bitter Sweet Symphony" by the Verve plays during the final scene.